mleoking/PhET/trunk/ide/eclipse/README.txt

 If you use Eclipse to alter these files, please copy the changed files to this directory, so that other developers can take advantage of your work.

-Follow these steps:
+If "trunk" is your Eclipse project name, follow these steps:

-(1) copy dot-classpath.xml to simulations-java/.classpath
+(1) copy dot-classpath.xml to trunk/.classpath
 This sets the Java classpath, and associates source code with JAR files.

-(2) copy org.eclipse.jdt.core.prefs to simulations-java/.settings/org.eclipse.jdt.core.prefs
+(2) copy org.eclipse.jdt.core.prefs to trunk/.settings/org.eclipse.jdt.core.prefs
 This configures compiler settings for your Eclipse project.

 (3) Import the PhET code format conventions.